Setting up Clean as You Code

 - To avoid reference errors when cloning a repository, we recommend cloning all its branches.

-- When using any new code period type other than Reference Branch, we recommend completing your merges using the fast-forward option without a merge commit; examples include GitHub’s squash and merge or rebase and merge options.
+- We recommend completing your merges using the fast-forward option without a merge commit; examples include GitHub’s squash and merge or rebase and merge options.
 In this way, the blame for the merged commits will always have a more recent commit date.

 While choosing an option, you should take into account your development context.
 If you're importing several projects at once (bulk project import) using the Web API, it's important to know about the new code definition options and how they affect your analysis results.